-The VR100 is now selling for more because production of new rowers has stopped.
-They are often sold for closer to $1,000 which makes them less appealing in my opinion.
+The VR100 is now selling for a higher price because production of new VR100 rowers has stopped.
+It could also be that BodyCraft is wanting users to purchase their other, better models.
+This makes them less appealing in my opinion.

 I’ve checked around for the lowest pricing and the BodyCraft VR100 is not sold many places.
 It is not even sold on the BodyCraft website anymore (more on this below).
 It is available on Amazon from a few retailers.

 While the BodyCraft VR100 Rowing Machine has received some positive reviews, many of them are from a few years ago when the price was lower and there were less options available.